wwood/hpc_scripts/README.md

                         Arbitrary PBS directory to add e.g. '-l ngpus=1' to ask for a GPU [default: Not used] -q QUEUE, --queue QUEUE
-                        Name of queue to send to
-                        [default: 'microbiome']
-  --hours HOURS         Hours to run for [default: 1 week] --weeks WEEKS         Weeks to run for [default 1] --name NAME           Name of the job [default: first word of command] --dry-run             Print script to STDOUT and do not lodge it with qsub
+                        Name of queue to send to [default: 'microbiome'] --hours HOURS         Hours to run for [default: 1 week] --days DAYS           Days to run for [default: 1 week] --weeks WEEKS         Weeks to run for [default 1] --name NAME           Name of the job [default: first word of command] --dry-run             Print script to STDOUT and do not lodge it with qsub